1824: Andrew Jackson vs John Quincy Adams|

 1876: Samuel J. Tilden vs Rutherford B. Hayes

-Andrew Jackson also received the most electoral votes, 99, but he did not receive the required 131 majority.
+In this election, Andrew Jackson received 44,804 more popular votes than John Quincy Adams and Jackson had the most electoral votes, but he did not receive the required 131 electoral vote majority.

-According to the Twelfth Amendment, when no candidate obtains a majority of electoral votes, the election is decided by the House of Representatives, which gave John Quincy Adams the majority of electoral votes and therefore the Presidency.
+According to the Twelfth Amendment of the US Constitution, when no candidate obtains a majority of electoral votes, the election is decided by the House of Representatives.

 The 1876 election was one of the most controversial presidential elections in American history.1888: Grover Cleveland vs Benjamin Harrison